 Al-Mursi Abu Al-Abbas Biography

-Al-Mursi Abu Al-Abbas Mosque is a modern style mosque in Al Anfushi neighbourhood in the city of Alexandria.
-Abu al-Abbas al-Mursi (whose full name is much longer) was born to a wealthy family in the Andalusia region of Spain in 1219.
-In the wake of increasing Christian control of Spain, he and his family left for Tunisia in 1242.
-He later went on to Alexandria, a popular destination for many Muslim scholars at the time.
+The Al-Mursi Abu Al-Abbas Mosque is a contemporary mosque in the neighborhood of Al Anfushi in Alexandria city.
+Abu al-Abbas al-Mursi was born in 1219 in the Andalusia region of Spain into a wealthy family.
+In the year 1242, when there was a rise in the control of Christians over Spain, he left for Tunisia with his family.
+Later he went on to Alexandria, which was a prominent place for many Islamic scholars.

-Abu al-Abbas lived in Alexandria for 43 years as a scholar and teacher until his death in 1286.
-He was buried in a small building near the eastern harbour in Alexandria.
-In 1307, El Sheikh Zein El-Din Ibn El Qattan, one of the richest traders of Alexandria, visited the tomb.
-He funded a mausoleum and a dome for the tomb, along with a small mosque.
+He lived as a scholar and teacher in Alexandria for 43 years, until he died in 1286.
+He was buried in a small building in Alexandria, close to the eastern harbor.
+The Tomb was visited in 1307 by El Sheik Zein El-Din Ibn El Qattan, one of Alexandria’s wealthiest merchants who financed the building of a mausoleum and a dome for the tomb of Abu al-Abbas, and a small mosque.

-The tomb of Abu al-Abbas became a place of pilgrimage for many Muslims from Egypt and Morocco who passed through Alexandria on their way to and from Mecca.
-The mosque was periodically restored over the centuries by rulers who built themselves tombs next to the saint.
+Abu al-Abbas’s tomb became a place of pilgrimage for many Egyptian Muslims and those from Morocco on their way going and coming from Mecca, passing through Alexandria.
+Over the years, the mosque was occasionally rebuilt by rulers who constructed tombs next to the saint for themselves

-Most of the present structure dates from 1775 when the Algerian Sheikh Abu El Hassan El Maghraby built a much larger mosque on the site.
-It was fully renovated in 1863, and an annual festival was established to celebrate the birth of Abu al-Abbas al-Mursi.
+The majority of the existing buildings date back to 1775 when the Abu El Hassan El Maghraby, who is an Algerian Sheik, built on the site a much bigger mosque.
+It was completely renovated in 1863, and a yearly festival to celebrate the birth of Abu al-Abbas al-Mursi was initiated.

-What to See at the Abu al-Abbas al-Mursi Mosque
+Things to see at the Abu al-Abbas al-Mursi Mosque

-The mosque has an entrance on the north and one on the east, both of which overlook the square.
-The main part of the mosque is an octagon, with internal walls are dressed in artificial stone except for a 5.6 m-high mosaic.
+The mosque has one doorway to the north, and another at the east, both overlooking the square.
+The central portion of the mosque is an octagon, which has inner walls dressed in artificial stone except for a mosaic that is 5.6 m high.